Would you like to experience life as an Au Pair in the Alps?

 In a country where three major European languages are spoken widely, as well as a fourth special one?
 Home of Lindt and Toblerone, world famous watches, as well as cheese fondue?
 Then being and au pair in Switzerland sounds like the thing for you!

 Notoriously peaceful, Switzerland has carved a unique identity from the countries that surround it.
-Many of the historic buildings and villages can still be seen today, as they did not suffer the damage that rest of Europe did during the World Wars.
+As they did not suffer the damage that rest of Europe did during the World Wars, many of the historic buildings and villages can still be seen today.
 In the mountains, you can often find these villages along with other traditions, such as Alphorn and Yodelling.
 Switzerland also gave the world the “Red Cross”, which aids people affected by conflict all over the world.

 While Switzerland may be traditional in some ways, bigger cities like Zurich, where they hold the famous annual Street Parade, are very urban and there is plenty of life and culture to experience.
-Many of the big cities are positioned in big lake areas, so you are guaranteed to be close to nature at the same time as living in a beautiful city – just take a look at Geneva!
+Many of the big cities are positioned in big lake areas, so you are guaranteed to be close to nature at the same time as living in a beautiful city.
+Look at Geneva!
 And if you do want to explore a bit further, the train network in Switzerland is excellent and you can easily head up to the mountains for hiking and, of course, skiing in your free time.

 By going to Switzerland as an Au Pair, you will be able to experience life from the inside.
 Switzerland can be expensive and as an Au Pair, you will also be able to save on the bigger costs, while expanding your language skills and being part of another family in a country like no other.

 Our programmes in Switzerland are for between 6-12 months, allowing you to be fully immersed in the Swiss culture.

 - You will work 30 hours per week with 2 evenings babysitting